 If your policy is based on an accrual method, employers must permit accrued paid sick leave to carry over to the following year of employment, however, it may be capped at 48 hours per year.

 Employers also need to display a poster with this text for all their employees in California.
 Justworks will redesign this poster and add it to the Document Center for all California-based employees.

 If your office is based in California, we also highly encourage you to print out one of the posters above and hang it in your office.

-Under California’s paid sick leave law, employers are required to include certain information about their paid sick leave policy in a wage notice that is distributed to each of their non-exempt employees working in California.
+Under California’s paid sick leave law, employers are required to include certain information about their paid sick leave policy in a wage theft notice that is distributed to each of their non-exempt employees working in California.
 We’ve included a copy of the “California Wage Notice” template in your Justworks Document Center (under HR > Documents > Compliance documents).